Term 3 2018

 We have a number of therapists who are in the process of broadening their knowledge and qualifications in Sensory Integration therapy.
 We were very fortunate to purchase a SI Test battery, which hopefully will inspire more of our therapists to get their qualification in SI Therapy.
 We feel blessed and privileged to be part of such enthusiasm and good team spirit!

 Our holiday activity book launched in 2016 proved to be extremely popular.
-We sold out our original batch but our stock has old at the present time, but hope to have more stock available soon.
+We have replenished our stock which is available from the finance office again.
 It is full of great ideas for parents wishing to give extra stimulation to their children at home.
 Not only is this an incentive for occupying the learners during the holidays, but it also turned out to be a valuable marketing tool for our school.
 We have distributed quite a number of books to our disadvantaged schools, as part of our service as a Resource Center.

 We still have our Termly Toy Sale, where the funds go towards upgrading our Educational Equipment.
 Our recent fundraising Toy Sale will be on the !st of June.
 Our recipe book launched in 2011, which also has fun recipes for learners, is still available at the finance office.